jeantimex/react-webpack-boilerplate/README.md

 ## Localization

 We use Yahoo's React Intl (v2.0) library to support localization.
-To support new language, follow the steps below:

-**Step 1**.
-Update `scripts/translate.js` and add new locale, e.g. `ja-JP`.
+**1**.
+To support a new locale, update `scripts/translate.js` and add the new locale to the list, e.g. `ja-JP`.
 ```javascript
 const LANGS = [
     'en-US',